eitanrapa/Planetary-Exploration-Tool/README.md

     d.
 Run the command "conda env create -f pet.yaml"
     e.
 Activate the environment

-9. Go to the pyre directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory
-10. Go to the PET directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory
+6. Go to the PET directory and run the command "python3 [PATH]/mm/mm.py" replacing [PATH] with the path to the mm directory 8
-11. Ready to go!
+7. Ready to go!